vkbo/novelWriter/docs/source/int_interface.rst

 by using ``**`` for strong and ``_`` for emphasis, although markdown generally also supports ``__`` for strong and ``*`` for emphasis.
 However, since the differentiation makes the highlighting and conversion significantly simpler and faster, in novelWriter this is a rule, not just a recommendation.

-The following is therefore the only supported formatting syntax:
+In addition, the following rules apply:

 1. The emphasis and strikethrough formatting tags do not allow spaces between the words and the tag itself.
 That is, ``**text**`` is valid, ``**text **`` is not.